Inverse spectral problems for positive Hankel operators: Background in control theory

 \subsection{Asymmetry between $X_\mu$ and $G_\mu$ for general measures}

-The above mentioned asymmetry between $X_\mu$ and $G_\mu$ is even more dramatic in the case of general measures $\mu$.
+The above mentioned asymmetry between $X_\mu$ and $G_\mu$ is even more dramatic in the case of general measures $\mu$ (i.e. not finite or co-finite).
 Namely, for an arbitrary measure $\mu\in\calM$ the operator $G_\mu$ is still the Gramian of the system $(X_\mu, \1_\mu, \1_\mu)$, i.e.~the identity \eqref{c3a} still holds as an identity for the quadratic form on an appropriate dense set; as before, it is just a restatement of the identity $G_\mu=L_\mu^* L_\mu$.

 However for the general measures $\mu\in\calM$ the operator $G_\mu$ can have spectrum of multiplicity $2$.
 The simplest example is again the Carleman operator, i.e.~the Hankel operator $\Gamma_\mu$ where the measure $\mu$ is the Lebesgue measure $\dd x$ on $\bbR_+$; this operator has the spectrum of multiplicity $2$, and the corresponding operator $G_\mu$ coincides with the Carleman operator itself.